vanillaiice/vext/README.md

 ### ```--file``` or ```-f```

 Path to the file(s) on which the extension will be manipulated.
-This argument **must** be enclosed in single or double quotes if there are multiple files.
+This argument **must** be enclosed in quotes if there are multiple files.

 ### ```--action``` or ```-a```